Nitishhsarin/ocag/README.md

 # OCAG
-This Project is currently in Developmemt phase and will be Deployed on Heroku.
+This Project is currently in Development Phase and will be deployed on Heroku, once complete.